Advantages and Disadvantages of an HOA

 Fees paid to live in a condo typically range a bit higher than fees for living in a single-family property.

-The fees cover much more than just amenities and services.
+The fees cover much more than just amenities like a tennis court, fitness center, and other services.
 Employees for the HOA must be paid, and the HOA will need to provide money for their rainy day fund.
 This fund can be used to help offset costs for unexpected situations like a natural disaster.

 Potential buyers need to get accurate information about the HOA fees for the homes that they are considering.
 If the fees are too high, it can cancel the person’s mortgage pre-approval because they will not be able to afford the home.